Stop steps affecting J&K status: UN

 Ag Agencies

-NEW YORK: UN Secretary General Antonio Guterres has expressed concern over the situation in the Indian Held Kashmir (IHK) and appealed for restraint.
+NEWYORK: UN Secretary General Antonio Guterres has expressed concern over the situation in Indian Held Kashmir (IHK) and appealed for restraint.

 He said the Secretary General called on all parties to refrain from taking steps that could affect the status of Jammu and Kashmir.